mrismanaziz/Reforestation/README.md

-## I saw my husband trip and fall while carrying a laundry basket full of ironed clothes.
-I watched it all unfold.
+## Hostess: Do you have a preference of where you sit?
+Dad: Down.